ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 For example, `https://1a619c43-6425-4abb-8df0-0c7b1b3a3001.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31797`

 Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you will most likely get a security warning when you first try to open the page.
-You can verify the correct certificate by comparing it with the decoded certificate provided in your connection strings and add an exception to your browser.
+You can use the browser to view the certificate information, verify that it is issued by {{site.data.keyword.databases-for}}, and add a security exception for the page.

-You are next taken to a login page with a prompt to enter the username and password.
-After you have signed in, you can see an _Overview_ of your RabbitMQ.
+You are next asked to enter your username and password.
+After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.

 Documentation can be found on the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) page.